aminvakil/hasinmirror/README.md

 # mirrorchange
-Scripts to change mirrors in different linux distors package managers to **mirror.saminserver.com**
+Script to change mirrors in different linux distors package managers to **mirror.saminserver.com**

 **Supported and Tested Distros**: